SofiRusso09/hr-hrv-everyday-listening-/README.md

 # HR and HRV as Physiological Indicators for Everyday Listening

 **MSc Thesis — Sofia Russo**
-DTU (Technical University of Denmark) & Politecnico di Torino
+DTU (Technical University of Denmark)
 In collaboration with Eriksholm Research Center (Oticon)

 ---